pkuhnert/MMPde/README.md

 ## Installation

-You run the app by typing in the following into the command line within
-R:
+Follow the instructions below to install the `MMPde` package and access the app within R. This app will be hosted eventually on the CSIRO shiny server.
+We will update this page when the app becomes available.

     #install.packages("devtools")
     devtools::install_github("pkuhnert/MMPde")